psgrover2010/parry-blog/_drafts/hallstatt--reason-why-everyone-in-love-with-hallstatt.md

 ![](/uploads/Hallstatt 1 &#40;22&#41;.jpeg){: width="6000" height="4000"}

-If you want to explore this town as a ghost town then stay there for a night and what happens after 6pm when the last ferry goes back with full of peoples.
-However, most of the caf&eacute;s & restaurants start getting close sue to less tourist and you have left with limited options for entertainment and dining.
+If you want to explore this town as a ghost town then stay there for a night and see what happens after 6pm when the last ferry goes back with full of peoples.
+However, most of the caf&eacute;s & restaurants start getting close due to less tourist and you have left with limited options for entertainment and dining.

 I will definitely return to this place next year to check out the winter beauty of the town.